binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Storage of Secrets {#cloud-identify-risks-storage-of-secrets}

-As a Consultant / contract Architect, Engineer, I see a lot of mishandling of sensitive information.
-The following are some examples.
+I have seen a lot of mishandling of sensitive information, some examples as follows.

 #### Private Key Abuse

-Below are some of the ways I've see private keys mishandled.
+Below are some of the ways I have see private keys mishandled.

 ##### SSH {#cloud-identify-risks-storage-of-secrets-private-key-abuse-ssh}

 [SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) key-pair auth is no better than password auth if it is abused in the following way, in-fact it may even be worse.
-I have seen some organisations store a single private key with no pass-phrase for all of their EC2 instances in their developer wiki.
-All or many developers have access to this, with the idea being that they just copy the key from the wiki to their local `~/.ssh/`.
+I have seen some organisations who store a single private key with no pass-phrase for all of their EC2 instances in their developer wiki.
+All or many of the developers have access to this, with the idea being that they just copy the key from the wiki to their local `~/.ssh/`.
 There are a number of things wrong with this.

 * Private key is not private if it is shared amongst the team
 * No pass-phrase, means no second factor of authentication
 * Because there is only one user (single key-pair) being used on the VPSs, there is also no audit trail
 * The weakest link is the weakest wiki password of all the developers, and we all know how weak that is likely to be, with a bit of reconnaissance, probably guessable in a few attempts without any password profiling tools.
-I discussed this and demonstrated a collection of password profiling tools in the "Weak Password Strategies" subsection of the People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/).
+I have discussed this and demonstrated a collection of password profiling tools in the "Weak Password Strategies" subsection of the People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/).
 Once the attacker has the weakest password, then they own all of the EC2 (if on AWS) instances, or any resource that is using key-pair authentication.
 If the organisation is failing this badly, then they almost certainly will not have any password complexity constraints on their wiki either

-Most developers will also blindly accept what they think are the server key fingerprints without verifying them, thus opening themselves up to a MItM attack, as discussed in the VPS chapter under the [SSH subsection](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint).
-This very quickly moves from just a technical issue to a cultural one.
-People are trained to just accept that the server is who it says it is, the fact that they have to verify the fingerprint is essentially a step that gets in their way.
+Most developers will also blindly accept what they think are the server key fingerprints without verifying them, which opens them up to a MItM attack, as discussed in the VPS chapter under the [SSH subsection](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint).
+This quickly moves from just being a technical issue to a cultural one, where people are trained to accept that the server is who it says it is.
+The fact that they have to verify the fingerprint is essentially a step that gets in their way.

 ##### TLS {#cloud-identify-risks-storage-of-secrets-private-key-abuse-tls}

-When Docker reads the instructions in the following `Dockerfile`, an image is created that copies your certificate, private key, and any other secrets you have declared, and adds them to an additional layer, forming the resulting image.
+When Docker reads the instructions in the following `Dockerfile`, an image is created that copies your certificate, private key, and any other secrets you have declared, and adds them to an additional layer and forms the resulting image.
 Both `COPY` and `ADD` will bake what ever you are copying or adding into an additional layer or delta, as discussed in the [Consumption from Registries](#vps-countermeasures-docker-consumption-from-registries) Docker subsection in the VPS chapter.
-Who ever can access this image from a public or less public registry now has access to your certificate and even worse your private key.
+Whoever can access this image from a public or less public registry now has access to your certificate and even worse your private key.

 Anyone can see how these images were built using these tools: